bbauska/TUMx-DWAPNx/README.md

 variable.
 Then, we need to define what should happen once this data retrieval is finished.
 Meaning, as soon as the data has been sent back to the front end, this onload event is called and we now need to define what happens when this onload event is called.
 We do that by defining an anonymous function and since this function is called directly on the request object, we can actually access the request object using the this keyword.
 And the interesting part in this case is the response text.
 This is where the data received from our API will be hosted.

-And then, we can do something with that, symbolized by the do something with function, in this case.
+And then, we can do something with that, symbolized by the doSomethingWith function, in this case.

 And, lastly, we need to tell the request object what kind of HTTP request it is.
 In this case, it&apos;s a GET request and we have to tell it where to send it off to.
 In this case, our API - the relationship end-point.
 And, finally, we need to send it away.
 That is all the code is needed to create a JavaScript HTTP request.
 Also, take a look at the demo lesson that is part of this course.
 I will demonstrate how to exactly use this code and how to build the onload function presented before.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->